wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 please create a issues and send info of your device like year,cpu,matebook 13 or 14.
 for helping more people who useing matebook to build their hackintosh.

-Feel free to report issue here,what ever you uesd English or Japanese.
+Feel free to report issue here,whatever you used English or Japanese.

 very much thanks to [@Edoardo001](https://github.com/Edoardo001/Matebook-13-Hackintosh)on test bigsur(beta),and i am so sorry for wasted his time,because of i did a totally wrong EFI ofr testing bigsur,my apology.